1qk1/productivity-platform/README.md

 1. Navigate into the project folder.

-2. Install dependencies with `npm install`.
+2. Install dependencies with `npm installdeps`.

 3. In the backend folder, make a `.env` file with 2 keys: `MONGODB_URI` and `JWT_SECRET`, and then give them a database url and a jwt secret.